leycec/kiseki-linux/README.rst

   Geofront <Geofront_>`__ for those entries still lacking official translations (i.e., *Zero no Kiseki*, *Ao no Kiseki*).

-This repository also serves as a `central hub for debating, detailing, and resolving issues in Linux emulation of all Kiseki entries <local issues_>`__.
+This repository also serves as a `central hub for detailing and resolving issues in Linux emulation of supported Kiseki entries <local issues_>`__.
 Help us get a better idea of the state of these installers by `submitting a new issue documenting your installation and playthrough experience <local issue new_>`__.